Mitophagy: Viral immune response

 It is known that some viruses can modulate mitophagy (directly or indirectly) using different mechanisms and, as a result, cause a disbalance in the innate immune response. mtDNA that exits damaged mitochondria acts as one of the triggers of type I interferon (IFN I) production.
 Some viruses can induce mitophagy and therefore inhibit the production of these crucial antiviral cytokines.
 There are reports of viral proteins directly or indirectly interacting with autophagy and mitophagy-associated proteins such as LC3 or Pink1-Parkin and usurping them to trigger mitophagy and subsequently inhibit IFN I responses.

-Mitochondria is a dynamic structure regulating its morphology by context-dependent constant fission and fusion.
+Mitochondria regulate its morphology by context-dependent constant fission and fusion.
 Fission is crucial for mitophagy, as it cuts off a small mitochondrial part that can be further engulfed by the autophagosome.
 The viruses Hepatitis B (HBV) and hepatitis C (HCV) take advantage of this mechanism by inducing mitochondrial fission and following mitophagy.
 HBV stimulates the phosphorylation of Drp1, a fission-promoting GTPase molecule, and the expression and recruitment of Parkin.
-HCV is known to promote mitophagy by inducing ROS production.
+HCV promotes mitophagy by inducing ROS production.
 Other viruses such as Human Parainfluenza (HPIV3) regulate host immune responses by clearing mitochondrial antiviral-signaling protein (MAVS) located in the outer mitochondrial membrane.
-There are specific proteins produced by HPIV3 that induce mitophagy in the infected cell, thus promoting MAVS degradation and the corresponding inhibition of IFN I production.
+Specific proteins are produced by HPIV3 that induce mitophagy in the infected cell, thus promoting MAVS degradation and the corresponding inhibition of IFN I production.
 The same strategy is used by the SARS-CoV-encoded protein ORF-9b, which triggers the degradation of several mitochondrial proteins, including MAVS.